 Consider this, old friend: from the moment your eyes first opened, a spell was cast—not by malice, but by habit.
 Voices you trusted pointed and named: “Blue.”
 “Tree.”
 “You.”
 “World.”
-And like soft clay you received each word, pressed into shape by hands that themselves had been pressed.
+And like soft clay, you received each word, pressed into shape by hands that themselves had been pressed.

-Hypnosis by agreement.
-Inheritance by repetition.
+Hypnosis through agreement.
+Inheritance through repetition.

 Yet, even in this trance, there were moments of sudden clarity—like a sleeper stirring before waking: a hush between thoughts, a gaze without a name, a sense of being the sky instead of the cloud.
 That was no fantasy.
 That was you.